 Do you experience a whole bunch of symptoms all at once, or just one?
-I will bet you have a few (too many) to contend with.
+I will bet you have a few (too many) symptoms to contend with before and during each attack.
+And after!

-It's often difficult for doctors to diagnose the migraines because some of the pain symptoms are so similar to other headache conditions.
+It's often difficult for doctors to diagnose migraine because some of the pain symptoms are so similar to other headache conditions and pain syndromes.
 I thought it would be simple to diagnose.

 Simple because migraines recur again and again and headaches go away.
 Right?